[AIG Letterhead]

 Ownership of Certain Securities, page 27

-The beneficial ownership table summarizing the ownership of AIG’s common stock by current and nominee directors, and current and former executive officers is as of January 30, 2009.
+1. | The beneficial ownership table summarizing the ownership of AIGs common stock by current and nominee directors, and current and former executive officers is as of January 30, 2009.
 Please revise your filing to update the beneficial ownership table as of the most recent practicable date.
+AIG Response: AIG is revising the filing to update the beneficial ownership table as of May 1, 2009. |

-Proposal 3 – Amendment of AIG’s Restated Certificate of Incorporation to Increase the Authorized number of Shares of AIG Common Stock, page 64
+Proposal 3 Amendment of AIGs Restated Certificate of Incorporation to Increase the Authorized number of Shares of AIG Common Stock, page 64

-Please provide a table showing the number of shares 1) authorized, 2) issued, 3) reserved but unissued, and 4) authorized but unissued and unreserved if Proposal # 3 is passed.
+2. | Please provide a table showing the number of shares 1) authorized, 2) issued, 3) reserved but unissued, and 4) authorized but unissued and unreserved if Proposal # 3 is passed.
+AIG Response: AIG is revising the filing to provide the table as the Staff requested. |

-You disclose that “AIG currently has no specific plans or understandings with respect to the issuance of any AIG Common Stock, except items for which AIG had previously reserved shares for issuance.”
+3. | You disclose that AIG currently has no specific plans or understandings with respect to the issuance of any AIG Common Stock, except items for which AIG had previously reserved shares for issuance.
 Please expand your disclosure to briefly disclose how many shares have been reserved for issuance and for what purposes those shares have been reserved.
+AIG Response: AIG is revising the filing to expand the referenced disclosure to include the information the Staff requested. |

-Proposal 4 – Amendment of AIG’s Restated Certificate of Incorporation to Effect a Reverse Stock Split of Outstanding AIG Common Stock, page 65
+Proposal 4 Amendment of AIGs Restated Certificate of Incorporation to Effect a Reverse Stock Split of Outstanding AIG Common Stock, page 65

-Please provide a table showing the number of shares 1) authorized, 2) issued, 3) reserved but unissued and 4) authorized but unissued and unreserved if Proposal 4 is passed.
+4. | Please provide a table showing the number of shares 1) authorized, 2) issued, 3) reserved but unissued and 4) authorized but unissued and unreserved if Proposal 4 is passed.
 Expand the table to provide the same information if Proposals 4 and 3 are both passed.
+AIG Response: AIG is revising the filing to provide the expanded table. |

 2

-Please revise your first full paragraph on page 66 to clarify that the reverse stock split will not decrease the number of currently authorized shares of common stock.
+5. | Please revise your first full paragraph on page 66 to clarify that the reverse stock split will not decrease the number of currently authorized shares of common stock.
 We note that you already disclosed that the implementation of this proposal will have the effect of reducing the number of additional shares of AIG common stock to be authorized if Proposal 3 is also implemented.
+AIG Response: AIG is revising the filing to clarify in the referenced paragraph that the reverse stock split will not decrease the number of currently authorized shares of common stock. |

-You disclose that the overall effect of the reverse stock split will be an increase in authorized but unissued shares of AIG common stock.
+6. | You disclose that the overall effect of the reverse stock split will be an increase in authorized but unissued shares of AIG common stock.
 Please expand your disclosure to describe any specific plans or understandings with respect to the issuance of those shares of AIG common stock.
 If you have no such plans or understandings, please revise your disclosure to state so.
+AIG Response: AIG is revising the disclosure to indicate that AIG has no plans or understandings with respect to the issuance of those shares of AIG Common Stock. |

-Please revise the last full paragraph on page 67 to disclose that AIG’s common stock is currently registered under Section 12(b) of the Exchange Act, rather than Section 12(g).
+7. | Please revise the last full paragraph on page 67 to disclose that AIGs common stock is currently registered under Section 12(b) of the Exchange Act, rather than Section 12(g).
+AIG Response: AIG is revising the filing to indicate in the referenced paragraph that AIGs common stock is currently registered under Section 12(b) of the Securities Exchange Act of 1934. |

-Proposal 5 – Amendment of AIG’s Restated Certificate of Incorporation to Increase the Authorized Number of Shares of AIG Preferred Stock, page 70
+Proposal 5 Amendment of AIGs Restated Certificate of Incorporation to Increase the Authorized Number of Shares of AIG Preferred Stock, page 70

-AIG is revising the filing to provide the referenced information in tabular format.
+8. | Please provide the information in the second paragraph in tabular format.
+AIG Response: AIG is revising the filing to provide the referenced information in tabular format. |

 3